-Dow supports the Paris Agreement and its goal to keep global temperature rise to well below 2°C and to pursue efforts to limit the increase to 1.5°C. Dow was an active member of the SBTi Expert Advisory Group (EAG), and while the Company provided its input to the development of sector-specific guidance, Dow does not believe that the published draft accurately and scientifically reflects the realities of the chemical sector.
+Dow supports the Paris Agreement and its goal to keep global temperature rise to well below 2°C and to pursue efforts to limit the increase to 1.5°C. Dow was an active member of the Science Based Targets Initiative (SBTi) Expert Advisory Group (EAG), and while the Company provided its input to the development of sector-specific guidance, Dow does not believe that the published guidance accurately and scientifically reflects the realities of the chemical sector.
 For this reason, committing to SBTi would not be aligned with Dow's shareholders' interests.
-Dow will continue to evaluate its decarbonization strategy against the emerging SBTi guidance.
-Dow continues to make progress on its commitments to decarbonize, aligned to the Company's Decarbonize & Grow strategy.
-Dow's decarbonization pathway is transparent, grounded in science and the physical realities of the chemical sector, and it is consistent with the IEA decarbonization pathway for the chemical sector.
+Dow also continues to make progress on its commitments to decarbonize, aligned to the Company's Decarbonize & Grow strategy.
+Dow's decarbonization pathway is transparent, grounded in science and the physical realities of the chemical sector, and it is consistent with the International Energy Agency decarbonization pathway for the chemical sector.